ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 The standard ED1.0 model makes a simple ’flat disk’ assumption, that the leaf area of each cohort is spread in an homogenous layer at one exact height across entire the ground area represented by each patch.
-The CLM(ED) model has diverged from this representation due to (at least) two problematic emergent properties that we identified as generating unrealistic behaviours espetially for large-area patches.
+FATES has diverged from this representation due to (at least) two problematic emergent properties that we identified as generating unrealistic behaviours espetially for large-area patches.

 1. Over-estimation of light competition .
 The vertical stacking of cohorts which have all their leaf area at the same nominal height means